zerothi/sisl/docs/tutorials/tutorial_01.rst

    }

-this will create a `Geometry` object with 1 Hydrogen atom with a single orbital (default if not specified), and a supercell of 10 A in each Cartesian direction.
+this will create a `Geometry` object with 1 Hydrogen atom with a single orbital (default if not specified), and a lattice of 10 A in each Cartesian direction.
 When printing a `Geometry` object a list of information is printed in an XML-like fashion. ``na`` corresponds to the total number of atoms in the geometry, while ``no`` refers to the total number of orbitals.